rebeccawilliams/oldrebeccawilliamssite/content/pages/contact.md

 sections:
   - type: hero_section
     title: Contact
-    subtitle: >-
-      Have a question?
-Send us a note using the form below and we will be in touch soon.
+    subtitle: Have a question?
+Send me an email and I will be in touch soon.
     align: center
     padding_top: small
     padding_bottom: small